favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 - If one process ever needs multiple ownership scopes for the same domain and IP family, the cache design must change so filter identity becomes part of the caching model.
 - Future configuration and UI work should continue to keep ownership selection separate from the parameters written to DNS records.
+- If future DNS-side derivation adds host-ID or similar target-construction policy, this note should define the resulting DNS admissibility constraints rather than pushing them into generic lifecycle text.
 - If future work changes the broader ownership model, this note should continue to own only the DNS attribute-based ownership layer instead of absorbing unrelated ownership rules.